Key Card Principle

 Pros

-• Highly deceptive and impactful
+• Extremely deceptive and reliable method

-• Easy to learn with minimal practice
+• Easy to learn and master quickly

 Cons